 So, the instructor put our son in a kid-size inner tube and kept him off to the side as he loaded the rest of us into our inner tubes.

-And that was basically the last time we saw him for the majority of the tubing adventure.
-See, our son stayed up front and my husband and I kept floating to the back of the group.
+And that was basically the last time we saw him for the majority of the tubing adventure!
+That’s because our son stayed up front and my husband and I kept floating to the back of the group.

 Every time an instructor or participant floated back, they’d report back that our son was having a great time!

-I should also mention that our son was the only kid on this excursion.
+Also, I noticed that our son was the only kid on this excursion.
 We went the week after mid-winter break and didn’t see many kids on vacation.

 He even was the first person to go down the 3-foot “rapid” and thoroughly enjoyed it!

-At the end of the tunnels, participants get to enjoy a really lazy ride back to the end point.
-That’s when we met back up with our son, who proclaimed “this is the best day ever!”
+At the end of the tunnels, there’s a lazy-river-style section that takes everyone to the end point.
+That’s when we met back up with our son, who exclaimed, “this is the best day ever!”
+Check the latest rates and availability.

 Even though I’ve visited Kauai more than 30 times, this was my first opportunity to explore this area near Mount Waialeale.